crustio/crust-wiki/docs/Q&AForMining.md

 ### Unbond

->Note: If you want to unbond all amount, the guarantor needs to cut all guarantees, and other characters can unbond them directly
+>Note: **If you want to unbond all amount, the guarantor needs to cut all guarantees,** and other roles can unbond them directly

 ![pic](assets/qa/unbond1.jpg)